MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com), and sign in as an admin for the instance.

-2. In the left pane, select **Apps**, and then select **Guides**.
-This opens the Guides model-driven app.
+2. In the left pane, select **Apps**, and then select **Guides** to open the Guides model-driven app.

     > [!NOTE]
-    > The Guides model-driven app is not intended to be used as a replacement for authoring with the PC and HoloLens apps.
-If you create, update, or delete records using the model-driven app, you might make Guides non-functional, or prevent users from using the PC or HoloLens apps in the intended way.
-Modification by way of the model-driven app is not fully supported at this time and should be reserved for experienced Dynamics 365 developers familiar with the Common Data Service.
+    > The Guides model-driven app isn't intended as a replacement for authoring in the PC and HoloLens apps.
+If you use the model-driven app to create, update, or delete records, you might make Guides nonfunctional or prevent users from using the PC or HoloLens apps in the intended way.
+Currently, modification through the model-driven app isn't fully supported and should be reserved for experienced Dynamics 365 developers who are familiar with Common Data Service.

     ![Select Guides](media/custom-view-apps-guides.PNG "Select Guides")